muit/muit.github.io/content/posts/ecs/new-approach-to-ecs-apis.md

 ### Why is it faster?

-Unlike views, accesses don't need to find their pools again and again every time they get created.
-Most of the times an access is created from another, which is literally just copying the relevant pool pointers.
+Unlike views, accesses don't need to find their pools, again and again, every time they get created.
+Most of the time, a access is created from another, which is literally just copying the relevant pool pointers.

 However this is not where most of the performance benefit comes from.

-It comes from the fact that, while in viewd, each entity is checked at once against all the pools to filter, with **ListAll** all ids are checked pool after pool:
+It comes from the fact that, while in views, each entity is checked at once against all the pools to filter, with **ListAll** all ids are checked pool after pool:

 **Views**